HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 - The `DiagnosticReport.category` binding must support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
 Other categories may be supported.
 - A server will return how a customer has categorized their reports at a particular site.
 Categorization of reports is not consistent across sites. (e.g. a system may categorize an orthopedic note as cardiology.)
 - For Diagnostic Imaging Reports systems SHOULD support using the subset of  LOINC codes defined in CONF-DIR-19 in *HL7 Implementation Guide for CDA Release 2: Imaging Integration, Levels 1, 2, and 3, Basic Imaging Reports in CDA and DICOM Diagnostic Imaging Reports (DIR) – Universal Realm, Release 1.0.*
--  Diagnostic imaging results in visual images requiring interpretation and clinical test results/reports may also reference images as part of the report.
-The DiagnosticReport resource links to both [Media] which represents a specific kind of Observation whose value is image data and [ImagingStudy] which represents the content in a DICOM imaging study.
+-  Diagnostic imaging results in visual images requiring interpretation and clinical test results/reports may also reference images as part of the report. <span class="bg-success" markdown="1">The DiagnosticReport resource links to both [Media] which represents a specific kind of Observation whose value is image data and [ImagingStudy] which represents the content in a DICOM imaging study.</span><!-- new-content -->
-   * Only Media is marked as must support in this profile
+   * <span class="bg-success" markdown="1">Only Media is marked as must support in this profile</span><!-- new-content -->
-   * The imagingStudy element **MAY** be used by systems to reference ImagingStudy.
-However, it is not supported by the majority of systems and its inclusion would be an unnecessary barrier to adoption.
+   * <span class="bg-success" markdown="1">The imagingStudy element **MAY** be used by systems to reference ImagingStudy.
+However, it is not supported by the majority of systems and its inclusion would be an unnecessary barrier to adoption.</span><!-- new-content -->

 {% include link-list.md %}